 These main outputs play the audio that is routed to analog outputs 1-2.
 These outputs can provide left and right outputs to a tape deck for mixdowns, or to another stereo destination.
 These analog outputs feature 24-bit digital-to-analog converters.
 These outputs are balanced, +4 dBu line level.
-The connector type is 1/4" TRS.
+The connectors are 1/4" jacks.